Shubhamai/bloom/readme.md

 Things I did and how I came up with this approach

-- Initially I implemented bloom filter and was using Rust `bitvec` library for initial testing
+- Initially I implemented bloom filter and was using Rust `bitvec` library as for storing bits efficiently (in memory)

 - I started testing whether there was a big difference in the ratio between 0s and 1s,